romeovs/all/README.md

 Some facts:

- - simple values can be entered as argument:
+ - simple values can be entered as argument.

     ```js
     all(1).then(res => /* res === 1*/);
     ```
- - promises too:
+ - single promises can be entered as argument.

     ```js
     all(Promise.resolve(1)).then(res => /* res === 1*/);
     ```

 ## Installation

-To install all, just do:
+To install `all.js`:
 ```sh
 npm install romeovs/all
 ```